 '''

 Create a Theano variable for storing the observations

-We could have simply written 'observations_var = TT.matrix('observations')' instead.
+We could have simply written 'observations_var = TT.matrix('observations')' instead

-→ for this example.
+for this example.
 However,

-doing it in a slightly more abstract way allows us to delegate to the environment.
+doing it in a slightly more abstract way allows us to delegate to the environment

-→for handling the correct data
+for handling the correct data

 type for the variable.
 For instance, for an environment with discrete observations,

-\rightarrow we might want to use integer
+we might want to use integer

 types if the observations are represented as one-hot vectors.

 observations_var = env.observation_space.new_tensor_variable(

 'observations',

-It should have 1 extra dimension since we want to represent a list of.
+It should have 1 extra dimension since we want to represent a list of

-→observations
+observations

 extra_dims=1

-actions_var = env.action_space.new_tensor_variable(

-'actions',

-extra_dims=1

-returns_var = TT.vector('returns')
+)

 '''